Insect bites and stings

 - If you develop an infection at the site of the bite, your doctor may prescribe antibiotics.

-- In case of a severe reaction, emergency medical personnel may give intravenous (IV) antihistamines and epinephrine (adrenaline).
+- In case of a severe reaction, emergency medical personnel may give intravenous (IV) antihistamines, injected corticosteroids, and epinephrine (adrenaline).

 Nutrition and Dietary Supplements

-Including some nutrients in your diet may help support your immune system and possibly reduce any inflammation or allergic reaction you may have from an insect bite or sting, although there is no scientific evidence that they will be effective.
-Talk to your doctor before taking a supplement to make sure that it is safe for you and will not interact with any medications that you regularly take.
+Including certain nutrients in your diet may help support your immune system and possibly reduce any inflammation or allergic reaction from an insect bite or sting.
+There is no scientific evidence that they will be effective, so talk to your doctor before taking a supplement to make sure that it is safe for you and will not interact with any medications that you regularly take.
+DO NOT treat serious reactions with nutrition and dietary supplements alone.

-Quercetin (400 - 500 mg per day) -- a flavonoid and antioxidant found in many plants that may help reduce allergic reactions.
+- Quercetin.
+A flavonoid and antioxidant found in many plants that may help reduce allergic reactions.
 The water-soluble kind of quercetin, sometimes called hesperidin methylchalcone (HMC) or quercetin chalcone, is more easily absorbed and has stronger effects for some people.

-Vitamin C (1,000 mg 2 - 6 times per day for a short period) -- Supports immune system function and also enhances the effect of quercetin.
-Lower dose if diarrhea develops
+- Vitamin C. Supports immune system function and also enhances the effect of quercetin.

-Omega-3 fatty acids (fish oil) -- may help reduce inflammation in the body, so some experts think they might also protect against severe allergic reactions.
+- Omega-3 fatty acids (fish oil).
+May help reduce inflammation in the body, so some experts think they might also protect against severe allergic reactions.
 In one study, there was a lower death rate from anaphylactic shock in animals on a high omega-3 fatty acid diet compared to those on a high omega-6 fatty acid diet.
-But researchers don't know if the same would be true of humans.
+Researchers do not know if the effects would be true of humans.
 More studies are needed.
-Omega-3 fatty acids can have a blood thinning effect and should be used with caution in people with bleeding disorders or who use blood thinning medications.
+Omega-3 fatty acids can have a blood-thinning effect and should be used with caution in people with bleeding disorders or who use blood-thinning medications.
 Talk to your doctor.

 Few studies have examined the effectiveness of specific homeopathic remedies.
 A professional homeopath, however, may recommend one or more of the following treatments for insect bites and stings based on his or her knowledge and clinical experience.
-Before prescribing a remedy, homeopaths take into account a person's constitutional type.
-In homeopathic terms, a person's constitution is his or her physical, emotional, and intellectual makeup.
+Before prescribing a remedy, homeopaths take into account a person's constitutional type, includes their physical, emotional, and intellectual makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate remedy for a particular individual.
+DO NOT treat serious reactions with homeopathy alone.

-- Apis mellifica -- for stinging pains with rapid swelling and affected area that is warm to the touch; this remedy is most appropriate for individuals who feel better with cold applications; Apis is recommended if hives are present or if Ledum does not reduce pain or swelling after 4 hours
+- Apis mellifica.
+For stinging pains with rapid swelling and an affected area that is warm to the touch; this remedy is most appropriate for individuals who feel better with cold applications; Apis is recommended if hives are present or if Ledum does not reduce pain or swelling after 4 hours.

 Some essential oils may help repel insects.
 Dilute the oil before applying it to your skin.
 Never apply pure essential oils directly.
 Avoid contact with your eyes.
 These oils include: